Humans are amazing, and amazing humans seem to be connected to the realm of all capable thought and ideas.

 Jaquet Droz invented the computer as a bi-product to his mechanical creative genius; a function that transcends both horology & art when he built the first programmable computer.

 Jaquet Droz was a horologist, a watchmaker.
 Watchmakers by craft are mechanics & artists always combining style and function into esthetically exciting combinations of function, art, and beauty.
-Time & Space are intertwined and the same, like two threads woven into interdimensional sheets; no one can consider time without entering into no-less than Everything.
+Time & Space are intertwined and the same, like two threads woven into interdimensional sheets; no one can consider time & space without entering into no-less than Everything.

 The mechanical measurement of time applied with stunning style and fashion, this is Jaquet Droz.
 A horologist.